Awesome (window manager): Early configuration file formats

-Prior to the third major release, one of awesome's features was what Danjou termed a 'no complicated configuration'.
+Before the third major release, one of awesome's features was what Danjou termed a 'no complicated configuration'.
 First versions of awesome (1.x) were simple modification of dwm with flat file configuration which used libconfig.
 In 2.x branch, Danjou changed the configuration library from libconfig to libconfuse, a different flat file configuration library, somewhat resembling libconfig.
 During the development of 2.x releases, many customization features were added to awesome, such as titlebars and icon drawing.

 New configuration file

 On May 20, 2008, Danjou announced in an e-mail to the awesome mailing list that a new format for the configuration file will be used in 3.0 release.
 The new format was placed in a file ~/.awesomerc.lua, and was later moved to ~/.config/awesome/rc.lua.
-As the extension suggests, the configuration file is written in the Lua programming language.
+As the extension suggests, the configuration file is written in the Lua language.
 Danjou argued that the new format and Lua integration would enable awesome users to customize awesome in ways he previously considered impossible: using a programming language for configuration made it possible to dynamically specify configuration options.

 The awesome Lua API is now hosted on awesome's homepage, and a tutorial-style article about configuring awesome is posted on the awesome Wiki.